Troubled Printing Firms – Five Characteristics!

 • While a second firm reporting the same $700,000 in sales produces its sales with only 4.5 employees, or an SPE of $155,500.
 Although the SPE calculation totally ignores what employees are actually paid, a closer examination tends to indicate that employees working for high-SPE firms also tend to be paid significantly higher and also tend to be far more efficient and talented at what they do.

-(3) High Payroll Costs – Unfortunately for many owners (it’s not always their fault), total payroll costs are sometimes hard to find on the typical profit and loss statement.
+(3) High Payroll Costs – Unfortunately for many owners of troubled printing firms (it’s not always their fault), total payroll costs are sometimes hard to find on the typical profit and loss statement.
 This is often the fault of CPAs and accountants, as well as in-house bookkeepers, who fail to consolidate payroll expenses under one heading.

 We often see direct payroll expenses under a payroll heading, but then discover that other related payroll expenses such as health insurance, payroll taxes and unemployment taxes are listed below under overhead expenses.
 Ideally, you should be able to look at your financial statements and quickly determine the total amount spent each month, as a percent of sales, for total payroll, excluding your own payroll, taxes and benefits.